leon-ai/blog.getleon.ai/content/blog/what-happened-on-may-2021-for-leon/index.md

 ### What is Missing Before the Release

-👋 [Arthur](https://github.com/ArthurDelamare), Passionate Developer and newly wed to open-source contributions.
+👋 I'm [Arthur](https://github.com/ArthurDelamare), Passionate Developer and newly wed to open-source contributions.

 The CLI progress is right on track and we are that close to reach our goal.
 Before the release, here is what's left:
 - Achieve the Python requirement for our fellow Unix users, the last component to be done.